 - Avoid real leather jackets or pants.
 Leather can look too harsh on my aging skin and softer coloring.
-I opt for suede or a soft faux leather that has a buttery texture instead.
+I opt for suede or soft faux leather that has a buttery texture instead.
 (Not black.)

-- Wear sleek, clean neutral colored sneakers with very casual looks, not bulky white trainers.
+- Wear sleek, clean neutral-colored sneakers with very casual looks, not bulky white trainers.
 Streamlined slip-on sneakers are better looking and more understated.

-- Proper fit is critical — nothing oversize and absolutely nothing that is tight.
+- Proper fit is critical — nothing oversize and absolutely nothing tight.
 The front of jackets should never vanish beneath the arm because of the bust or pull tight at the buttons.
 Clothing should allow freedom of movement without excessive fabric.
 Never wear pants that puddle on the tops of your shoes.